davikrehalt/blog/Zeta2.md

-## Zeta Functions Part II: Using Cohomology Theories (Weil Conjectures \ Riemann Hypothesis)
+## Zeta Functions Part II: Using Cohomology Theories (Some of the Weil Conjectures)

 OK so last time, we defined the Hasse-Weil Zeta function for a variety over a finite field.
 Now, let's discuss how we can deduce properties of the Zeta function using cohomology theories.
 After Grothendieck, we can consider the étale topology on schemes over finite fields.
 The covers